About UK Salary Take Home

 - Income Tax for England, Wales, Northern Ireland, and Scotland (all six Scottish bands)

-- Pension deductions — both salary sacrifice and relief at source methods
+- Pension deductions — both salary sacrifice and relief at source

 - Student Loan repayments for Plans 1, 2, 4, 5, and Postgraduate